khlsvr/conhanzi/README.md

 To use the font on-demand on any website, it is possible to create a shortcut key to toggle the font the website provides and the conhanzi (or whatever) font.

-One way to do that in Qutebrowser: After having installed the [font](conhanzi.otf) to your system create empty.css with no content and toggle_font.css with the content ` * { font-family: "conhanzi" !important; font-size: 1.1rem; }` and place them in the Qutebrowser's config dir.
+One way to do that in Qutebrowser: After having installed the [font](conhanzi.otf) to your system create empty.css with no content and toggle_font.css with for example the content ` * { font-family: "conhanzi" !important; font-size: 1.1rem; }` and place them in the Qutebrowser's config dir.
 Add a line to the Qutebrowser's config file with the content `config.bind('css', 'config-cycle content.user_stylesheets toggle_font.css empty.css')` to toggle the font with the key binding `css`.

 Same can be achieved in other web browsers too.
-For example the dotsies website provides a "bookmarklet" method for this.
+For example in case of the dotsies font, the dotsies website provides a "bookmarklet" method for this.
 There are probably other ways to do it too.

 To use the font properly in other applications make sure the application supports ligatures in fonts.